 Just take a big red marker and cross out the Battery Types.
 Now that you’ve done that, find the voltage settings that match your batteries.
 Even with 11 pre-sets to choose from how well did you do..?
 Now imagine you only had two or three settings?

-This is why you should always buy chargers that have a custom setting!
-Even with 11 pre-sets only 2 out of 9 “AGM Pre-Sets” work.
+This list, of manufacturer suggested voltage guidance, is why you should always buy chargers that have a custom setting.
+Even with 11 pre-sets only 1 out of 9 “AGM Pre-Sets” work for the Lifeline AGM’s.
 Once again please do not focus not on the words, but rather on the voltages.

 Which flooded preset works for Trojan or Deka flooded batteries?